Affine Hecke algebras for classical p-adic groups: M glin's classification of discrete series representations

-The L-parameter $\phi_\rho$ of any $\rho$ from Jord$(\pi)$ has depth $\leq \mc D$, because the LLC for general linear groups preserves depths \cite[Proposition 4.2]{ABPS1}.
+The $L$-parameter $\phi_\rho$ of any $\rho$ from Jord$(\pi)$ has depth $\leq \mc D$, because the local Langlands correspondence for general linear groups preserves depths \cite[Proposition 4.2]{ABPS1}.
 Let $\mb W_F^r$ be the $r$-th filtration subgroup of the absolute Galois group of $F$.
 Recall from \cite[(3.5.1)]{Del} that the $D$-closeness of $F$ and $F'$ is reflected in a group isomorphism